Summer is in full swing at Shumbalala Game Lodge

 Unfortunately, the dry hot months also bring a real risk of runaway wildfires.
 At the beginning of October, a wildfire started on our neighbouring reserve, the Timbavati Private Nature Reserve, and roughly 3 500 hectares of vegetation was burnt over a gruelling two days.
 All the lodges in the area came together to assist and it is in times like these that we really appreciate our special community and the lengths to which we all support each other during times of need.
 With the summer rains on the way, this area will bounce back quickly.
 Tree species like the knobthorn and even marula trees tend to flourish after enduring wildfires.

+Back at Shumbalala Game Lodge we have thoroughly enjoyed welcoming more guests to the lodge this season.
 With the festive season around the corner, remember to hurry up and book your stay with us while there is still some availability.
 Celebrating the end of the year with friends and family on safari is certainly one the most incredible ways to welcome the start of the New Year.

 As I write this final paragraph, the skies have opened and there is a gentle drizzle of rain outside.
 The dry earth seems to be soaking up every drop and I notice minuscule green grass sprouts pushing through the thirsty ground.
 A leopard tortoise waddles past my window seeking higher ground, and a tiny millipede follows shortly after.
 It is indeed one of the most magical times to experience Shumbalala Game Lodge.
 We are looking forward to hosting you soon!